 - Home is the normal timeline that you see by default.
 It shows you all the posts from all the people you follow in chronological order, with newest posts at the top.
 It also shows posts from hashtags you follow, and posts boosted by people or groups you follow.
 This is what you see when you log in on your account.

-- Explore/Trending shows the most boosted recent posts, most used hashtags and most shared links.
+- Trending shows the most boosted recent posts, most used hashtags and most shared links.

-- Local (also known as Live Feed: This Server) shows all the public posts made by all the people on your server.
-On larger servers this can be a so-called firehose that is too random and unfiltered.
-However, on smaller servers this can be a really interesting feed to read, especially if the server is well moderated.
-Many people on small servers discover new accounts to follow through the Local feed, and it can give servers a strong sense of community.
+- Local shows all the public posts made by all the people on your server.
+On massive servers this can be a firehose that is too random and unfiltered.
+However, on small and medium-sized servers this can be a really interesting feed to read, especially if the server is well moderated.
+Many people on small and medium servers discover new accounts to follow through the Local feed, and it can give servers a strong sense of community.

-- Federated (also known as Live Feed: All) shows all public posts that your server has noticed.
+- Federated shows all public posts that your server has noticed.
 Click here for a guide to which posts and accounts your server will notice.
 On larger servers Federated is an absolute nightmare to comprehend as there are so many posts on so many different topics.

 Where can I find out more about the Explore/Trending section?